- NAADAC 192243

 - Idaho Addiction Counselors and Peer Support Specialists

-- Kansas Addiction Counselors and Peer Support Specialists
+- Indiana Addiction Counselors and Peer Support Specialists

 - Kentucky Addiction Counselors and Peer Support Specialists